Rio Grande do Sul: Porto Alegre

 With 37.6 thousand square meters of constructed area and four levels, the passenger terminal at Salgado Filho International Airport can receive 28 large airplanes simultaneously.

 The terminal has 32 check-in counters, ten boarding bridges, nine elevators and ten escalators.
 It has a totally automated aircraft movement control center and the main spaces are air conditioned.

 The apron, surfaced with prestressed concrete, can serve jumbo jets like the Boeing 747-400.
-The garage structure has eight levels, 44 thousand square meters and 1,440 parking spaces.